Top of page

 One of the most famous Green Men, or foliate heads, is in the cathedral at Bamberg, Germany.
 Here are three views of this impressive figure.
 Photos by Stephen Winick.

-To be clear, it’s true that Lady Raglan first applied the name “Green Man” to the architectural motif of a head surrounded by leaves or disgorging them, a motif otherwise known as the “foliate head.”
+To be clear, it may be true that Lady Raglan first applied the name “Green Man” to the architectural motif of a head surrounded by leaves or disgorging them, a motif otherwise known as the “foliate head.”
 This figure is seen on churches and other buildings throughout Europe and beyond.
 Lady Raglan published her article “The ‘Green Man’ in Church Architecture” in the journal Folklore in 1939, but according to the article she began to call the face in her local church of Llangwm “Green Man” eight years previously.
 This is corroborated by a letter to Folklore published in 1932, entitled “The Dragon and the Vine,” in which a Miss Durham writes of the same foliate heads described by Lady Raglan:

 There is also a couple of corbels carved with a face—in the mouth is a sprig of foliage on each side, moustache-like.
 It is thought to be a “green man.”